russtrUA/currency-bot/README.md

 - `UserSettingsProvider` provides default settings for new users and also allows users to customize their settings, which are dynamically fetched and updated.
 - Implementation of singleton pattern ensures that only one instance of `UserSettingsProvider` exists, preventing issues related to multiple instances and providing a consistent state across the application.
 - `UserSettingsProvider` uses a `ConcurrentHashMap` to manage user settings, enabling efficient and thread-safe access and modifications.
-- User settings automatically saved to a persistent storage (`FileStorageService`) whenever they are updated, ensuring that settings are not lost between application restarts.
+- User settings are automatically saved to a persistent storage (`FileStorageService`) whenever they are updated, ensuring that settings are not lost between application restarts.

 ## Storage Service